aixiansheng/go-dispatch/Readme.md

 ## Data Types and Capabilities

-- Blocks:  Execution units that cab be executed with or without submission to a Queue.
-Users can wait for a block to finish executing or receive notification asynchronously.
+- **Blocks**:  Execution units that can be submitted to a Queue or executed themselves.
+Users can wait for blocks to finish executing or receive notification asynchronously.
+Blocks can also be created to act as barriers on queues, forcing all previously submitted blocks to finish before they are executed, and stalling the execution of all subsequently submitted blocks until they are finished.
-- Queues:  Serial and concurrent Queues allow users to submit Blocks for execution and either wait until they complete or return, allowing them to complete asynchronously.
+- **Queues**:  Serial and concurrent queues allow users to submit blocks for execution and either wait until complete or return immediately, allowing them to complete asynchronously.
+Serial queues can be used to serialize access to a sensitive resource, while concurrent queues can be used to execute multiple tasks at one time in either a bounded or unbounded way.
+Queues may also be suspended and resumed.
-- Groups:  Groups track the execution of a collection of Blocks, allowing a user to wait for them to complete, or asynchronously receive notification.
+- **Groups**:  Groups track the execution of a collection of blocks, allowing a user to wait for them to complete or asynchronously receive notification.
-- Semaphores:  Counting semaphores allow the user to block execution of goroutines until a signal is sent in another goroutine.
-This can be useful to wait on a single task to complete, or it can be used to manage access to a finite number of resources.
+- **Semaphores**:  Counting semaphores allow the user to block execution of goroutines until signals ar sent from another goroutine.
+This can be used to block until a single tasks completes, or it to manage access to a finite number of resources.

 ## Serializing tasks